mlochbaum/BQN/commentary/problems.md

 ### Converting a function expression to a subject is tricky
 You can name it, you can write `⊑⟨Expr⟩` or `(Expr)˙0`, and if it doesn't use special names you can write `{Expr}`.
 All of these are at least a little awkward in reasonable cases.
 Should there be a dedicated syntax?
 Note that going the other way, from subject to function, isn't too bad: the modifier `{𝔽}` does it, as does `○⊢`.

+### Can't Reduce or Scan over arrays jointly
+Each allows you to move along two arrays simultaneously (sure, three isn't good, but you can usually split into two Each-ed functions).
+Reduce and Scan are stuck with one, so you might need to pass in a list of tuples.
+Scan also encourages you to pack a few values into the result, leaving you the same annoying structure.
+A nested-transpose primitive, similar to `<˘⍉>`, would help a lot.

 ### Axis ordering is big-endian
 The most natural ordering for polynomial coefficients and base representations is little-endian, because it aligns element `i` of the list with power `i` of the argument or base.
 It also allows a forward scan instead of a reverse one.
 Array axes go the other way.
 However, there are advantages to this ordering as well.
 For example, it's common to act only on the first few axes, so having them at the beginning of the array is good (`≠a ←→ ⊑∘≢a`).